 As odd as it may sound to everyone else on the planet, Chicagoans don’t put ketchup on their hot dogs!
 I know it’s just plain weird for most of us.
 What do you put on a hotdog besides ketchup?
 Well, let’s start with “dragging it through the garden” with lettuce leaves, chopped white or red onions, tomatoes, peppers, avocado, and top it off with a drizzle of yellow mustard.
 Getting hungry yet?
 When it comes to hot dogs, North Side Chicago rules!

 7. Family Fun

-Be thankful your moving to Chicago and don’t have to try and squeeze a visit to the Navy Pier into an already packed vacation itinerary.
+Be thankful if you already live in North Side Chicago and don’t have to squeeze a visit to the Navy Pier into an already packed vacation itinerary.
 This 50-acre playground is where you will find the iconic 150-foot Ferris wheel, which offers views of the city and Lake Michigan.

 If you’re looking for a thrill-ride, check out the Wave Swinger lift-and-twirl located on the pier.
 Alternatively, you can head over to the IMAX Theater and hop on the Transporter FX for a simulated ride to the moon and back.

 Whether you love the nightlife, daytime family fun, shopping or dining—living so close to downtown Chicago will fit the bill.
 But be forewarned; moving in Chicago during their bitter winters is never advisable!